kevintruong/til/Synchronization 3 Working with Mutexes And Semaphores.md

 ```
 Version 1 uses 'busy-waiting' (unnecessarily wasting CPU resources) however this is a more serious problem: We have a race-condition!
 If two threads both called `lock` concurrently it is possible that both threads would read 'm_locked' as zero.
 Thus both threads would believe they have exclusive access to the lock and both threads will continue.
 Ooops!

-We could reduce the CPU overhead a little by calling `pthread_yield` inside the loop (this suggests to the operating system that the thread does not the CPU for a while, so the CPU may be assigned to threads that are waiting to run) but does not fix the race-condition.
-We need a better implementation - can you work out one?
+Footnote: We could reduce the CPU overhead a little by calling `pthread_yield` inside the loop (this suggests to the operating system that the thread does not the CPU for a while, so the CPU may be assigned to threads that are waiting to run) but does not fix the race-condition.
+We need a better implementation - can you work how to prevent the race-condition?

-## Mutex Gotcha
+## Mutex Gotchas
 * Not unlocking a mutex (due to say an early return during an error condition)
 * Resource leak (not calling mutex_destroy)
 * Using an unitialized mutex (or using a mutex that has already been destroyed)